dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

     they are fulfilling their obligations or process requirements.
     - this is especially interesting when you know they are required to mask certain pieces of information from you.
+  - e.g. the tinder "bot" trying to get you to sign up for their cam service. lulz, this one gets me every time. so fun to !@#$ with (not in a crude way)